chanronnie/chanronnie/README.md

 ## About Me

-- 💻 I'm a undergraduate student in Computer Science.
+- 💻 I'm an undergraduate student in Computer Science.
 - 🔬 I used to work in a hospital lab and graduated from a data science bootcamp before.
 - 🎨 Fun fact: I love playing around with CSS because I like making things look pretty!